-[¶ 30] Reading subsections (a)(i) and (b)(i) of the "Taxpayer remedies" statute together, as we must, we agree with Taxpayers that the phrases "documents relevant to the appeal," "relevant statements of consideration," and "specifically identify the sales information," required Assessor to provide access not only to the SOC's, but to those documents specifically used to value the properties in question.
-We correspondingly disagree that Assessor could merely turn over three years of statements for the entire county in no identifiable order.
-Rather, Taxpayers were entitled to not only the particular SOC's that Assessor relied upon, but any other specific information used to appraise the properties.
+[¶ 29] Reading subsections (a)(i) and (b)(i) of the "Taxpayer remedies" statute together as we must, we agree with Taxpayer that the phrases "documents relevant to the appeal," "relevant statements of consideration" and "specifically identify the sales information," required Assessor to not only provide access to the SOC's, but those documents specifically used to value the properties in question.
+We correspondingly disagree that Assessor could merely turn over three years of statements for the entire county, in no identifiable order.
+Rather, Taxpayer was entitled to the particular SOC's that Assessor relied upon, and any other specific information used to appraise the properties.

-[¶ 31] And because the statute requires that assessors provide this and other information to appealing taxpayers upon request, assessors must institute recordkeeping processes and policies that will ensure access to valuation information, regardless of circumstances such as appeal workload, the pandemic, or other intervening events.
-The hearing officer's finding that Assessor's statutory noncompliance was not intentional, supra ¶ 9, was beside the point and should not have sufficed to resolve the matter without some type of remedy or accommodation for the Taxpayers.
+[¶ 30] And because the statute requires that assessors provide this and other information to appealing taxpayers upon request, assessors must institute recordkeeping processes and policies that will ensure ready access to valuation information, regardless of circumstances such as appeal workload, the pandemic, or other intervening events.